glassBead-tc/glassBead-001-atris/backend/src/app/claudeDev_docs/development_plan.md

 - General platform information

 ### Recent Developments
-1. **Compiler Errors Resolved**: Fixed TypeScript errors in `audiusApi.ts` and related handler functions.
-2. **Resolved Recursion Issue**: Fixed infinite loops in LangGraph by updating `createGraph.ts` to prevent entity queries from looping.
-3. **Enhanced Logging**: Added detailed logs in `select_api.ts` and other tools for better debugging.
+1. **Playlist Search and Retrieval**: Implemented functionality to search for playlists and retrieve playlist details.
+2. **User Profile Retrieval**: Added the ability to search for users and fetch user profile information.
-4. **Connecting to Discovery Nodes**: Initiated the connection to Audius discovery nodes via the SDK.
+3. **SDK Integration**: Successfully connected to Audius discovery nodes via the SDK.
-5. **Successful Testing**: Completed end-to-end tests confirming the resolution of recursion issues and accurate query processing.

 ## Next Steps
-1. **Phase 2: Front-end MVP**
+1. Implement advanced track search functionality.
-   - Develop the basic user interface with Next.js.
+2. Develop the CLI interface for easier testing and interaction.
-   - Connect the frontend to the AudiusApi service.
-2. **Implement Playlist and User Profile Search Functionalities**
-3. **Expand `AudiusApi` Class with Additional Methods**
-4. **Implement Caching for Frequently Requested Data**
-5. **Refine Error Handling Mechanisms for Enhanced System Resilience**
-6. **Prepare for Deployment to Production on Vercel**
-7. **Develop Detailed Design Elements and Enhance User Experience**
-8. **Code Cleaning and Comprehensive Documentation**
+3. Enhance error handling and introduce retry mechanisms.
+4. Implement caching strategies to optimize performance.
+5. Begin frontend development with Next.js.